worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

 ];
 ```

-Then we can run through this array, and create a text object that we can write to when we want to update the symbols on the board.
+We can run through this array and create a text object that we can write to when we want to update the symbols on the board.
 Let's create a function to do that.

 ```js
 function createTextBoxesForGrid(){